 He was positive that he nailed the Interview, but interview result came negative.

-He dropped an email to the recruiter, asking him to share feedback and reason of rejection.
-What he received in response?
+He dropped an email to the recruiter, asking him to share feedback and reason for rejection.
+What did he receive in response?

 “Your lack of strategic vision for career planning is one of the reasons for your rejection.
 You didn’t come across as someone who is capable of taking a thoughtful decision”

-He recalls when the interviewer asked him why he is looking for a change, he said “Work is tiring there and I and my boss do not get along with each other and I have already completed 2 yrs in this job and do not want to stay any longer, so looking for new opportunities.”
+He recalls when the interviewer asked him why he is looking for a change, he said: “Work is tiring there and I and my boss do not get along with each other.
+I have already completed 2 yrs in this job and do not want to stay any longer, so looking for new opportunities.”

 Is there anything wrong in this answer?
 No.

 But is this the perfect answer for this interview question?
 No, not at all.